till213/SkyDolly/manual/en/import-export.md

 ## Formats

 ### CSV - Comma-Separated Values
-The CSV format (comma-seprated values) is a simple text format organising the data into columns, containing an optional header with column names followed by values which are typically separated by a comma.
+The CSV format (comma-separated values) is a simple text format organising the data into columns, containing an optional header with column names followed by values which are typically separated by a comma.
 There are however variants which use other *delimiter characters*, such as tab stops or semicolons.

 ### GPX - GPS Exchange Format
 The GPX format is an XML-based format for exchanging global positioning system (GPS) data (or generally speaking, position data recorded with any global navigation satellite system (GNSS)).
 Besides tracks containing the actual recored data the format also supports waypoints and routes, including some metadata.